gorillamania/pilotfish/doc/development.md

 ### Pedantic coding standards
 Most of the suggestions below apply to Javascript in specific, since most of the project is written in javascript.
 For the most part, we follow the [jQuery Core Style Guidelines](http://docs.jquery.com/JQuery_Core_Style_Guidelines), but we'd like to call out the following additional points:

 * Spaces, not tabs.
-2 of them for node.js files, 4 for everything else.
+4 of them.
 Pro tip: Use an editor that supports [editorconfig](http://editorconfig.org/), and this will be handled for you.
 * Minification is the computer's job, not yours.
 Use explicit variable names.
 * Braces on the same line, or I am afraid this won't work out.
 * Cleverness is seldom required.
 When it is, comment it.